-This could also be an opportunity to improve the brand recognition of 'Orgacure' growers and marketers.
+This would be also an excellent opportunity for brand recognition of 'Orgacure' growers and marketers.
 Market research in the US suggests that more than 50% of all consumers are concerned about the safety of fruits and vegetables with their purchasing decisions depending mainly on produce safety, price and residues (top 3) while organic was last (8).
 In a supermarket scenario where organic produce is priced 30-100% more expensive than conventional grown produce, the consumer could well opt for 'Orgacure' produce because it addresses their safety concerns as closest in relation to the price asked for the fruits and vegetables.
 Perhaps a 10% premium can be justified for safer and cleaner fruits and vegetables; even more to the fact that the 'upgraded' produce is purified, consumers don't have to wash it at home again which adds convenience to the fresh produce category.
+In summary it's a win-win-win deal for business, consumers and the environment when the Trans-Pacific Partnership TPP gets ratified.